Explore our resources for business degrees, like BBA and MBA, and learn about career options that fit your future.

 An MBA degree can certainly be worth it if you’re earning one for the right reasons.
 You’ll need to make your decision based on the personal goals and career outcomes you desire.
 And should you decide that the value of an MBA is worth the investment, you’ll want to select a program that will work with you—and for you.

 Not sure where to start?
-Learn more about UMass Global’s MBA degree to learn how this program could provide you with the boost you need.
-Customize your degree to achieve your career goals by choosing from multiple emphasis options including accounting, data analytics, finance, health administration, and more.
+Learn more about UMass Global’s MBA degrees to learn how this program could provide you with the boost you need and customize your degree to achieve your career goals by choosing from multiple emphasis options.
 Apply today to get started.